-1.01 Effective June 30, 2007 at 11:59 p.m., these salary rates apply to all contract unit members in the certificated bargaining unit employed in the classifications of Speech Language Pathologist and Senior Speech-Language Pathologist.
+These salary rates apply to all contract unit members in the certificated bargaining unit employed in the classifications of Speech Language Pathologist, Senior Speech-Language Pathologist, and Audiologist.

 For salary placement and advancement purposes, degrees and units must be earned academic degrees and creditable upper division or graduate units from regularly accredited institutions of higher education.
 Qualifying course work posted on an official transcript as semester, quarter, or trimester units and received in the Human Resource Services Division by June 30 of the current school year is creditable for column placement or advancement in the current school year.
 An academic degree and units from a foreign college or university will be credited if the registrar of a regularly accredited institution of higher education certifies that the degree or unit in question is equivalent to an earned academic degree or unit granted by the accredited institution.